-Everything you need to know about the Kakhovskaya HPP disaster
+Everything you need to know about the Kakhovka HPP disaster

 Read also: What is happening to the Kakhovsky Sea during the War and what are the consequences

-Nuclear energy and nuclear safety expert Olga Kosharna says that the situation at the Zaporizhzhya NPP is under control.
+Nuclear energy and nuclear safety expert Olga Kosharna says that the situation at the Zaporizhzhia NPP is under control.

 "The water level in the cooling pond is now 16.6 metres (Energoatom noted that this is sufficient for the plant's needs - UP).
-There are also sprinkler pools and a cooling pond at the Zaporizhzhya TPP.
+There are also sprinkler pools and a cooling pond at the Zaporizhzhia TPP.
 In conditions when the power units are in cold shutdown, and the fifth power unit is in hot shutdown, there is enough water to cool the reactors and spent nuclear fuel storage pools, which are at each reactor," she explains to UP.

 The expert also reminds us of the existence of mobile pumping stations with hoses two kilometres long, from which water can be collected from the Dnipro.